-People: People become involuntary contributors to the creeping up of bias when they annotate datasets or manually collect data from diverse sources.
+People: People become involuntary contributors to the creeping of bias when annotating datasets or manually collecting data from diverse sources.

 Algorithms: Algorithms don’t have the innate ability to introduce bias.
-But the superpower they possess is the ability to blow existing biases to exponential proportions.
+But their superpower is the ability to blow existing biases to exponential proportions.
 For instance, if a model is trained with images showing only women in kitchens and men in garages, it will skew future results.

 How To Counter Bias in Conversational AI